COVID-19 pandemic in Tamil Nadu: April

 On 9 April, the state reported 96 new cases which brought the total cases to 834.

 On 10 April, 77 new cases were reported bringing total to 911.
-70 of those are connected to Tablighi Jamaat in Delhi.
 17 cases were clinically recovered, bringing the total recovered to 44.

 On 11 April, 58 new cases were reported bringing the total to 969 of which, 47 belonged to the Delhi cluster.
 One more died in IRT Government Hospital at Perundurai in Erode, taking the death toll to 10.
 The state government revealed that it will decide on the lockdown extension based on Centre's announcement.

 On 12 April, 106 new cases were reported bringing the total to 1075.
 One death was reported, a 45-year-old women died on previous day evening, she was undergoing treatment at a Government Hospital in Chennai.
 The new infections were found in clusters in Chennai - where four were primary sources and Coimbatore - where two primary sources were identified.
 According to the health department, of the 106 new cases, 90 contracted the infection from them 16 people who had travel history.

 On 13 April, 98 new cases were reported bringing the total to 1173.

 On 14 April, 31 new cases were reported bringing the total to 1204.
 It was the lowest daily rise since 31 March.
 A 96-year-old died, making the total of 12 deaths in the state.

 On 15 April, 38 new cases were reported in the state of which, 34 were related to Delhi cluster.
 Deaths of two men were reported, a 47-year-old man with SARI in Stanley Government hospital, Chennai and a 59-year-old man in a private hospital, making the total of 14 deaths in the state.